-Sponsorships for Howard County Title 1 Schools the Friends of the Robinson Nature Center provide sponsorships for field trips to the Robinson Nature Center for Howard County’s Title 1 Schoolwide and Title 1 TAS schools.
+Sponsorship for Howard County Title 1 Schools the Friends of the Robinson Nature Center provide sponsorship for field trips to the Robinson Nature Center for Howard County’s Title 1 Schoolwide and Title 1 TAS schools.
 This request form must be completed for Howard County Title 1 Schools seeking funding for their field trip.
 (Please read eligibility criteria before submitting.)

 Helpful hints for your field trip planning:

 4-5 yrs / $30 per child per season (includes 3 classes)

 Give your young homeschooler a chance to learn skills and gain exposure to nature and science topics at an age-appropriate pace.
 Dates of class sessions listed below.
 Sign up for one session (3 classes) on your preferred day of the week for each season in which you have interest.
-We offer a session on the first and second Thursday of the month or to attend on the first Friday of the month.
+We offer a session on the first and second Thursday of the month, as well as a session on the first Friday of the month.
 Classes are held between 2:30 and 4 PM.
 Parents may attend class with their children.
 Siblings younger than 4 years old are welcome, but must be accompanied by a parent at all times.
-Click here for online registration.
+Click here to choose a session and register.